Land Use

 Quick Guide: California Water Resources

-Understanding California water resources is crucial for land transactions.
-Learn about groundwater, surface water, and riparian rights, and access essential online resources for informed decisions.
+Learn about California groundwater, surface water, and riparian rights, and access essential online resources for informed decisions.

 Whether you are a landowner considering selling, a developer planning a new project, or a buyer looking to invest in the Golden State, understanding water resources is essential.
 This short guide provides an overview of how groundwater, surface water, and riparian rights impact land values and development.
 You’ll also find a list of important online resources to reference for land transactions.